Liz Truss vs Rishi Sunak: Where do they stand on women’s issues?

 Liz Truss

-As the Minister for Women and Equalities, she has been criticised by the British Pregnancy Advisory Service (BPAS) for ignoring its demands to publicly denounce the US Supreme Court’s overturning of Roe v Wade in June.
+As minister for women and equalities, she has been criticised by the British Pregnancy Advisory Service (BPAS) for ignoring its demands to publicly denounce the US Supreme Court’s overturning of Roe v Wade in June.

 Additionally, in 2019 she took an audience with Heritage Foundation, a conservative think tank that campaigns against abortion.

-The BPAS said both Sunak and Truss have demonstrated a “pattern of abstention when it comes to the issue of abortion”.
+The BPAS said both Mr Sunak and Ms Truss have demonstrated a “pattern of abstention when it comes to the issue of abortion”.

 “In 2022, in the wake of the US decision to overturn Roe V wade, the UK needs a leader who will openly and vocally support a woman’s right to access abortion,” it said in a statement to The Independent.